danialgoodwin/dev/git-github-cheat-sheet.md

     git push origin :myBranchName // Deletes the remote branch, but still need to delete local branch also. git branch -d myBranchName // Something like this to delete local branch.

+### Remote Servers ###

+    // Show the URLs for each remote server git remote -v

+    // Show more details for the remote server git remote show name

+    // View differences between local and remote branch git diff master..origin/master

 ## Collaboration ##